 Another critical success for coaching cultures is the natural building of talent pipelines.

 When the entire organization has an eye on learning, growing and development, the natural result is a workforce that is better prepared for the future.
 As each person is encouraged and empowered to reach their highest potential, leadership skills become easier to spot and specific areas for development become more apparent.
-The result is an educated, skilled, experienced and prepared talent pipeline, and one report found that organizations with a formal culture of coaching are able to fill 23 percent more critical roles immediately than those without.
+The result is an educated, skilled, experienced and prepared talent pipeline.
+One report found that organizations with a formal culture of coaching are able to fill 23 percent more critical roles immediately than those without.

 A Rewarding Challenge